List of DC Comics characters: C: Coldcast

-Coldcast (Nathan Jones) is a fictional character appearing in American comic books published by DC Comics.

-The character was created by Joe Kelly and Doug Mahnke, and first appeared in Action Comics #775 (March 2001).

-Coldcast is a member of the Elite who can manipulate electromagnetism for various effects.
+Coldcast (Nathan Jones) is a member of the Elite who can manipulate electromagnetism for various effects.
 Manchester Black recruited Coldcast prior to the team encountering Superman in Libya.
 After the team's defeat and Black's apparent suicide, Vera Black recruits Coldcast into a team that eventually becomes the Justice League Elite.

 Coldcast in other media

 Coldcast appears in Superman vs. The Elite, voiced by Catero Colbert.

 Coldsnap

-Coldsnap is a fictional character appearing in American comic books published by DC Comics.

-Darryl is a metahuman and member of the Masters of Disaster who possesses cryokinesis.
+Coldsnap is a metahuman and member of the Masters of Disaster who possesses cryokinesis.

 Coldsnap in other media

 Coldsnap appears in Black Lightning, portrayed by Derick Lewis.
 This version gained his powers from an A.S.A. experiment called "Project Masters of Disaster".

 Combattor

-Combattor is a fictional character appearing in American comic books published by DC Comics.
+Combattor is a character appearing in American comic books published by DC Comics.

-Henry Lawrence "Larry" Chin is a cybernetically-enhanced minion of Lex Luthor.
+Henry Lawrence "Larry" Chin is a cybernetically enhanced minion of Lex Luthor.
 An illusory version of Chin called Synapse battles Superman alongside Lex Luthor, Bizarro, and Metallo.

 The real Chin, known as Combattor, later battles Superman on Lex Luthor's orders.
 Gangbuster attacks Combattor with his taser, which affects Combattor's cybernetics and causes him to suffer a fatal heart attack.